-Obtaining Specialist Family Law advice early is vital.
-Without a clear understanding of your legal options it is almost impossible to embark on meaningful negotiations to try and resolve issues.
+Obtaining advice from a specialist family lawyer is vital.
+The earlier you make contact with a family law firm, the better.
+Without a clear understanding of your legal options, it is almost impossible to embark on meaningful negotiations to try and resolve issues.

 Set out below is a brief outline of the events that occur once a matter is before the Court.

 - Interim Hearing

 An Application can be filed in the Family Court or the Federal Circuit Court (formerly Federal Magistrates Court).
 If the Application is for property settlement it will proceed to a Case Assessment Conference and then to a Conciliation Conference and then (possibly) to a Final Hearing.

 If the Application is for children’s arrangements it will proceed to an Interim Hearing and (possibly) then to a Final Hearing.
 At any stage of the Court process the parties are able to reach agreement.
 If an agreement is reached the parties should document it as “Terms of Consent Order”.

 An Application can either seek Interim Orders and Final Orders or just Final Orders.
 There is a filing fee payable to the Court when filing an Application, or a Response.
 If Interim Orders are sought an Affidavit needs to be filed with the Application.

 Interim Hearings usually relate to urgent issues and are intended to be of a short term nature, i.e until the Court has an opportunity to conduct a Final Hearing.
 Interim Hearings have a maximum time limit (in Court) of 2 hours, they are based on Affidavits and do not provide (usually) for oral evidence.